graycoreio/daffodil/libs/cart/guides/state.md

 }
 ```

 > In this example, three observable streams are assigned from `cartFacade`.
 Then when `addSimpleItem` is called, the `cartFacade`'s  `dispatch` function is called with the appropriately formed input.
-The effect layer will pick up the `DaffCartItemAdd` and invoke the injected driver with the item input info and the stored cart ID.
-The driver layer then sends your data off to the backend and updates the three observable streams when a response is received.
+The input data is then sent off to the backend and the three observable streams are updated when a response is received.

 <!-- TODO: add dependency injectable reducers guide once we implement it -->
 <!-- TODO: add dependency injectable actions for effects guide once we implement it -->